 Example: An attack with a Damage characteristic of 2 is allocated to a model with the Feel No Pain 5+ ability, and the subsequent saving throw is not successful, so that attack inflicts two points of damage.
 That model's controlling player therefore rolls two D6, rolling a 1 and a 6.
-As the 6 exceeds the requirement of that model's Feel No Pain 5+ ability, one point of damage is ignored and that model only loses are wound
+As the 6 exceeds the requirement of that model's Feel No Pain 5+ ability, one point of damage is ignored and that model only loses one wound.

 Fight on Death: Some rules enable models to fight after they have been destroyed, before being removed from play, following the normal fight sequence (Core Rules, page 33).
 A model under the effect of more than one such rule can only fight once after it has been destroyed.
 'Fight-on-death' rules are always resolved before the attacking unit (i.e. the unit that destroyed the model that has that rule) Consolidates, and before any other rules are triggered by the destruction of that model (e.g. Deadly Demise).
 While making attacks due to a fight-on-death rule, the destroyed model is assumed to have 1 wound remaining unless otherwise stated.
 After a model has made its fight-on-death attacks, any other rules that are triggered by the destruction of that model are then triggered, and it is then removed from play - it does not Consolidate.
+If more than one model from a unit is under the effect of a fight-on-death rule, each of those models fights at the same time.
+Note that, at the time a model fights on death, it is destroyed, which may be important when determining whether that model's unit is below its Starting Strength/Below Half-strength.